akzaidi/MLSS-2017/notes/class-notes.md

 #### Deepify Operator

 + Sam Roweis: "Much better to invent an operator, than a new model.
-Model: 1 paper, Operator: long string of operators"
+Model: 1 paper, Operator: long string of papers"
 + "Deepify operator" - pick a graphical model with conditional distributions and replace those with a deep neural network
 + Logits: deep NN
 + Deep survival analysis: replace Cox's proportional hazard function with a deep network